autonomousvision/sdfstudio/README.md

 ## 1. Installation: Setup the environment

-Sdfstudio is built on top of Nerfstudio.
-If you already install environment of nerfstudio, it should work out of box for sdfstudio.
+SDFStudio is built on top of Nerfstudio.
+If you already install environment of nerfstudio, it should work out of box for SDFStudio.
 ### Prerequisites

 CUDA must be installed on the system.
 This library has been tested with version 11.3.
 You can find more information about installing CUDA [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html)

 ### Create environment

-Sdfstudio requires `python >= 3.7`.
+SDFStudio requires `python >= 3.7`.
 We recommend using conda to manage dependencies.
 Make sure to install [Conda](https://docs.conda.io/en/latest/miniconda.html) before proceeding.

 ```bash
 conda create --name sdfstudio -y python=3.8